JorisCWD/EMS-Tool--switched-IDE/EMS-Tool/wwwroot/lib/gridstack/doc/readme.md

 - `noMove` - disable element moving
 - `id`- (number | string) good for quick identification (for example in change event)
 - `content` - (string) html content to be added when calling `grid.load()/addWidget()` as content inside the item
+- `sizeToContent`?: boolean | number - make gridItem size itself to the content, calling `GridStack.resizeToContent(el)` whenever the grid or item is resized.
+Note: This also allow you to set a maximum h value (but user changeable during normal resizing) to prevent unlimited content from taking too much space (get scrollbar)
 - `subGrid`?: GridStackOptions - optional nested grid options and list of children
 - `subGridDynamic`?: boolean - enable/disable the creation of sub-grids on the fly by dragging items completely over others (nest) vs partially (push).
 Forces `DDDragOpt.pause=true` to accomplish that.
+- `lazyLoad?`: boolean - true when widgets are only created when they scroll into view (visible). also optin on entire grid.

 ## Item attributes